gitops-jml/gitops/README.md

 The [argo-crd/apps/simplenodejs](./argo-crd/apps/simplenodejs) folder describes two ArgoCD applications definitions, one for DEV and the other for PROD

-- use `apply -f argo-crd/apps/simplenodejs/simplenodejsAppDEV.yaml` and `apply -f argo-crd/apps/simplenodejs/simplenodejsAppPROD.yaml` to create the ArgoCD applications
+- use `oc apply -f argo-crd/apps/simplenodejs/simplenodejsAppDEV.yaml` and `oc apply -f argo-crd/apps/simplenodejs/simplenodejsAppPROD.yaml` to create the ArgoCD applications

 - synchronize the application using ArgoCD console